arduino/docs-content/content/arduino-cloud/01.guides/00.overview/overview.md

 ### 2. Configure a Device

-First you will need to connect your board to your computer, and configure your device at [app.arduino.cc/devices](app.arduino.cc/devices).
+First you will need to connect your board to your computer, and configure your device in the [Devices](app.arduino.cc/devices) tab.

 ![Devices in the Arduino Cloud.](assets/device.png)